CFR Potential Mapping

 Quick links: WebGIS, Aamcho CFR

-• CFR Potential Mapping is a methodology to estimate the forest areas that communities are likely to claim under India's Forest Rights Act (FRA) of 2006.
+• Community Forest Resource (CFR) Potential Mapping is a methodology to identify the villages and estimate the minimum forest areas that communities are likely to claim under India’s Forest Rights Act (FRA) of 2006.

 • It empowers community members, community workers, CSO partners, and state agencies, to identify areas where there are gaps in implementation of FRA and the areas where claim-making can be initiated.